jewettaij/visfd/README.md

 - [**PoissonRecon**](https://github.com/mkazhdan/PoissonRecon).
 - Software to visualize mesh files (such as [meshlab](http://www.meshlab.net)).
 - A computer with *at least* 4 CPU cores (8 threads).
 - A **hard drive**.
 (An HDD, not an SSD.)
-If used frequently, the "filter_mrc" program creates a large number of large temporary files.
-For example, each step in a membrane-detection calculation creates temporary files that consume as much as 28x as much space as the original tomogram.
-Although these files can be deleted, I worry that over time, this frequent writing and erasing could wear down an SSD.
-Old-fashioned magnetic hard drives are *(apparently)* able tolerate this kind of usage.
+The "filter_mrc" program creates many large temporary files.
+Although they can be deleted, I worry that over time, this frequent writing and erasing could wear down an SSD.
+Old-fashioned magnetic hard drives are better able tolerate this kind of usage.